How Guided Meditation Can Help Kids Deal with Stress

 Meditation for children is the ultimate stress management tool, and it can be taught to very young kids.
 And meditation won’t just benefit them.
 Families that meditate together are often more resilient to stress.

 Meditation is an exercise for the mind that can change the body’s chemistry (source).
 In most types of meditations, the mind needs a point of focus.
 It’s a myth that we can stop our mind from thinking, but we can give it a point of focus, like the breath or a word, so that it goes beyond the thoughts.
-Meditation is not a religious practice; however, every spiritual tradition in the world has developed some form of meditation to discipline the mind.
+Meditation is not a religious practice.
+However, every spiritual tradition in the world has developed some form of meditation, prayer, or chanting to discipline the mind.

-Meditation for kids works as a stress management tool by switching off the “fight or flight” response to stress and allowing the body to switch on the relaxation response.
-When children meditate, they become less reactive to stress.
+In kids, meditation works as a stress management tool by switching off the “fight or flight” response to stress and allowing the body to switch on the relaxation response.
+When children meditate, they regulate the nervous system and become less reactive to stress.

 Meditation changes the chemistry of stress.
 Instead of making more stress hormones, like cortisol or adrenaline, the body and the brain start to work together harmoniously to make different molecules and neurochemicals that trigger a relaxation response (source).